cosmos72/stmx/persist/README.txt

    Applies to both unallocated boxed values and to unallocated user-defined persistent types.

    word 0: tag = always 0, means unallocated area
-           value = pointer to previous unallocated area (it is a circular list)
+           value = pointer to next unallocated area

    word 1: tag = not used, can have any value
-           value = number of allocated words. also counts the header (i.e. words 0 and 1)
+           value = number of allocated words /4. also counts the header (i.e. words 0, 1 and 2)

-   payload:

-   word 2: tag = not used, can have any value
+   word 2... : not used, can have any value
-           value = pointer to next unallocated area (it is a circular list) word 3... : not used

 6. boxed values